MyNamesLex/All-Jams-And-Hackathons/README.md

 #### Tools&Tech Used:
 Trello

-Made with Unity using C#
+Made with Unity using C# and HDRP

 #### Impact on me:
 I gained deeper knowledge of team management, team collaboration and more knowledge of unity and c# due to working with a professional lead technical artist